milofultz/tinybrainfans/wiki/Programming/Paper Computing/knowhow.md

 ---
-title: Paper Computing
+title: The Know-how Computer
-description: Paper computing is a way to learn about the most basic operation of Turing complete systems and programming in general.
+description: The Know-how Computer is a simple pen-and-paper computer to help educate people on basic computing and assembly programming.
+tags: activities
 ---

-Paper computing is a way to learn about the most basic operation of [Turing complete][] systems and {{programming}} in general.
-This is also a great way to get familiar with the basics of machine code and {{assembly}}.

-## Der [Know-how Computer][]

-The [Know-how Computer][] is a simple pen-and-paper computer that was developed by Wolfgang Back and Ulrich Rohdein in the early 80's to help educate people on basic computing and {{assembly}} programming.
+The [Know-how Computer][] is a simple {{pen-and-paper computer|paper computing}} that was developed by Wolfgang Back and Ulrich Rohdein in the early 80's to help educate people on basic computing and {{assembly}} programming.

-### Setup
+## Setup

-#### Materials
+### Materials

 - Piece of paper (ruled is best, but anything works)
 - Pen
 - Coins, matches, or some kind of enumerable item

-#### Preparation
+### Preparation

 - Fold your paper in half.
 - On the left half of the paper, number each line from 0 to 15.
 This is where your **code** will reside.